 Maynard as he looked during his time in the legislature, circa 1929.

-Authorities questioned Knapp in regards to his involvement with Lucy, and he admitted about giving her a ride.
+Authorities questioned Knapp in regards to his involvement with Lucy, and he admitted to giving her a ride.
 He then related that after Lucy became frightened and began screaming, he began attacking her physically.
-Shortly afterwards he left Lucy in a pasture and began the trek back to Camp Swift.
+Shortly afterward he left Lucy in a pasture and began the trek back to Camp Swift.
 The below newspaper article on the crime appeared in the Orange Leader on October 9, 1942.

 Despite losing his daughter to such a terrible crime, C.B.
-Maynard pressed on and continued to serve the Lone Star state during WWII, resigning his position at Camp Swift in January 1943 and took on a position as a first lieutenant in the Judge Advocate General's Department of the U.S. Army.
+Maynard pressed on and continued to serve the Lone Star state during WWII, resigning his judgeship in January 1943 to take on a position in the Judge Advocate General's Department of the U.S. Army.
 He was promoted to captain towards the end of 1943 and was deployed overseas the following year.
 1945 saw Maynard serving in France, where he was promoted to Major.
-A Texas legislative resolution honoring Maynard in 1990 notes that he was part of "Gen. Omar Bradley's 12th Army" and was later awarded a Bronze Star for his "meritorious service".
-At the conclusion of the war Maynard participated in the early stages of planning the Nuremberg Trials, and left the Army in 1946 as a Lieutenant Colonel.
+A Texas legislative resolution honoring Maynard in 1990 notes that he was part of "Gen. Omar Bradley's 12th Army" and was awarded a Bronze Star in September 1945 for his "meritorious service".
+At the conclusion of the war, Maynard participated in the early stages of planning the Nuremberg Trials, and left the Army in 1946, having attained the rank of Lieutenant Colonel.

 After returning to Texas Maynard practiced law and is also listed as being a government appeals agent for the county of Bastrop.
 He went on to serve as the President of the Bastrop County Bar Association for a decade and later was a Director of the State Bar of Texas from 1964-1967.
 Two years after the conclusion of his term Maynard was appointed by then Texas Governor Preston Smith as a judge for Texas' 21st Judicial District, succeeding Judge John Simmang, who had died before the expiration of his term.